 Here are a few items I would recommend packing when planning your trip to Ireland during Spring.

-- Rain jacket – Yes, you will likely need a rain jacket at some point in your trip.
-It is best to bring one along on any hikes or outdoor activities you do.
+- Rain jacket – Yes, you will likely need a rain jacket sometime in your trip, and it is best to bring one along on any hikes or outdoor activities you do.

 - Rain boots – While we always recommend packing light, a pair of watertight rain boots will let you explore in the city or on trails without getting your shoes wet.